casonadams/walh/README.md

 that is easy on the eyes and
 for long hours looking at a screen

-Easily customize the scheme by controlling the Hue, Saturation, and Lightness levels.
+- Easily customize the scheme by controlling the Hue, Saturation, and Lightness levels.

-With options for light and dark mode
+- Options for light and dark mode

 yes walh does mean what you think it does